 Stances - sects

 As an Astrologian, you're going to get access to three sects that can add bonus effects on some of your skills.
 Those stances will only empower Aspected Benefic, Aspected Helios, Celestial Intersection, and Collective Unconscious.
 If you happen to have two Astrologians in one party, it's essential to make sure that they use other sects, because multiple effects of the same stance don't stack with each other.

 Diurnal Sect – adds healing over time effect to those spells, makes this part of the playstyle similar to White Mage.

 Nocturnal Sect – provides extra shields for targets of those spells, works kind of like Scholar.
 That's also the reason you should never use this sect when you have a Scholar in your party because shields don't stack in FFXIV.

 Being primarily a healing job, Astrologians have access to multiple heals that differ in the cast and recast time, potency, mana cost, and in some other ways.
 Your most important pure healing skills are:

 Benefic – primary single target heal with a relatively low potency of 400 and low MP cost.
 It grants a 15% chance of your next Benefic II having a critical effect.

 Benefic II – a stronger GCD single target heal with a potency of 700 and a higher MP cost.
-It has a 2 seconds casting time.
+It has 2 seconds of casting time.

 Aspected Benefic – a single target heal with a potency of 200, that additionally grants powerful bonus effects based on your stance, instant cast.